openstack/contributor-guide/doc/source/common/events.rst

 events are similar to the OpenStack Summits that are organized by the local community, users groups and companies.

-The events are one or days long and filled with mainly presentations and panel discussions about the latest hot topics in the community's life.
+The events are one or two days long and filled with mainly presentations and panel discussions about the latest hot topics in the community's life.
 It gives you a great opportunity to meet the local community and find people who are interested in the same challenges and technology as you are.
 Connecting with people in the same region where you are gives you the advantage to be able to reach out easier to them later as they are in the same time zone, maybe even in the same city.

-In some cases there are training sessions and workshops as well and you can the `OpenStack Upstream Institute
+In some cases there are training sessions and workshops as well and you may see the `OpenStack Upstream Institute
 <https://docs.openstack.org/upstream-training/>`_ training on the agenda as
 well.